Travelling as a Vegan

 Ordering in restaurants

 If you are travelling to a country and you don’t know the language make sure you know some phrases so you can explain your dietary requirements.
 Sometimes you may need to tell a restaurant that you are allergic to dairy, egg, etc to ensure they take your request seriously.
 Many phrasebooks will include a section on special dietary requirements or you can check out the International Vegetarian Union’s website www.ivu.org/phrases.
-PAWS also sell the book “Vegan Passport” by George Rodger of the Vegan Society.
-You can also order it online www.shop.vegansociety.com.
+You can also order the book “Vegan Passport” by George Rodger of the Vegan Society, online at www.vegansociety.com/shop.

 Many airlines will offer vegan meals on requests.
 Some Asian airlines might also label a meal “vegetarian” when it is completely vegan – call the airline before and ask what is in the meals.
 If you are staying an area that isn’t very vegan-friendly try self-catering accommodation so you can cook for yourself.
 Stocking up on snacks from the supermarket is a good idea because you can read the ingredients and you won’t go hungry.
 You’ll save money too!
 For further hints check out: